WisdomLinked/WisdomLinked/README.md

 Development Mode

-To start the frontend development server:
+To start the frontend development server (Vite):

-cd frontend
+cd FE
 npm start
+# or
+npm run dev

 Production Mode

-To build and serve the frontend for production:
+To build the frontend for production:

-cd frontend
+cd FE
+npm run build

+To preview the production build:

-npm run build-stg
+npm run preview